c3lang/c3docs-old/docs/standard_library.md

 ### make($Type, usize elements)

-Like `array::alloc` but all elements are cleared.
+Like `array::alloc` but all elements are cleared. `tmake` variant uses the temporary allocator.

 ## std::core::types